openalpr/doc/source/on_premises.rst

 Video Processing
 =================

-The video processing utility processes a video file (e.g., MPG, AVI, or MP4) to find every license plates in the video.
+The Forensic Plate Finder processes video or image files (e.g., MPG, AVI, or MP4) to find all of the license plates.
 The output is a CSV file that lists the license plate information

 Installation
 --------------